Skip to main contentSkip to search

 Dynamic

 Unlike static content, dynamic content is when the options can change during the lifecycle of the application or when the data comes from a service.
 Dynamic content rendering is data agnostic, this allows you to configure how to render the component options regardless of the chosen data structure.
+For more information about controlled and uncontrolled components, visit this blog post.

 <Table>